numpy/numpy/doc/source/user/absolute_beginners.rst

   array([1., 2., 3., 4., 5., 6., 7., 8.])

-The **savetxt()** and **loadtxt()** functions accept additional optional parameters such as header, footer, and delimiter.
+The ``savetxt()`` and ``loadtxt()`` functions accept additional optional parameters such as header, footer, and delimiter.
 While text files can be easier for sharing, .npy and .npz files are faster to retrieve.
 If you need more sophisticated handling of your text file (for example, if you need to work with lines that contain missing values), you will want to use the  `genfromtxt function <https://docs.scipy.org/doc/numpy/reference/generated/numpy.genfromtxt.html#numpy.genfromtxt>`_.

-With savetxt, you can specify headers, footers, comments, and more. `Read more about savetxt here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_.
+With ``savetxt``, you can specify headers, footers, comments, and more. `Read more about savetxt here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_.

 You can read more about `save <https://docs.scipy.org/doc/numpy/reference/generated/numpy.save.html>`_ here, `savez <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html>`_ here, and `load <https://docs.scipy.org/doc/numpy/reference/generated/numpy.load.html>`_ here.
 You can read more about `savetxt <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_ here, and `loadtxt <https://docs.scipy.org/doc/numpy/reference/generated/numpy.loadtxt.html>`_ here.